 The Commission Chairperson shall provide, with the assistance of his/her designee(s), a quarterly report to the City Council Finance Committee and any other entity deemed necessary by the Commission.

-Reports to include:
+Reports will include:

-Summary of Reports reviewed and the actions taken
+Summary of Audit Reports reviewed and the actions taken

-Summary of bills tracked and the actions taken
+Summary of bills tracked and the actions taken (if any)

 Current status of any special project.

-Reports are submitted to the Commission for review and discussion prior to submission to the City Council Finance Committee.
+Reports will be submitted to the Commission for review and discussion prior to submission to the City Council Finance Committee.

 Quarterly reports will be consolidated to form an annual report to be disseminated in like manner.